gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      chunk are provided and protects the SCTP stack from replayed or duplicated packets.

    * Encryption in DTLS/SCTP is only applied to ULP data.
-For DTLS in SCTP all chunk type after the association has reached established state will be encrypted.
+For DTLS in SCTP all chunk types after the association has reached established state and the initial DTLS handshake has compeleted will be encrypted.
 This, makes protocol attacks harder as a third-party attacker will have less insight into SCTP protocol state.
 Also, protocol header information likes PPIDs will also be encrypted, which makes targeted attacks harder but also make management and debugging harder.

    * DTLS/SCTP Rekeying is complicated and require advanced API or user message tracking to determine when a key is no longer needed